 And then once you’re there, maybe you will shed even more things until you realize what you actually need to be happy (which probably isn’t as much as you thought before!)

 Maybe you’ll even realize that the things you thought you needed aren’t important anymore.
-This is a huge reason why I don’t think I’ll ever move back to the USA.
+This is a huge reason why I don’t think I’ll ever move back to the USA (although living abroad has its pros and cons as well).

 That may not be the case, but I would rather work less and make less money but have so much more time to enjoy my life and free time than work overtime to have those extras that I just don’t think I need!